howsoai/platform-installation-examples/oidc/troubleshooting.md

 ## Network Checks

 The `authorizeEndpoint` needs to be accessible from the workstation of the user's Browser.
-The `tokenEndpoint`, `userinfoEndpoint`, and `jwksEndpoint` need to be accessible from the Howso Platform User Management Service.
+The `tokenEndpoint`, `userinfoEndpoint`, and `jwksEndpoint` need to be accessible from the Howso Platform User Management Service (UMS).

-To test this, you can use `curl` from the Howso Platform User Management Service pod:
+To test the accessibility from the UMS, you can use `curl` from the Howso Platform UMS pod:

 ```bash
 kubectl exec -n howso -it \